ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

 If you have planned releases or need to support multiple versions, you need release branches (Git flow, Github flow with release branches).
 If you don't have planned releases, you can use GitHub flow or TBD.

-If you have an extremely demanding quality requirements, you might need to use UAT and staging environments before releasing to production.
+If you have an extremely demanding quality requirements, you might need to use testing and staging environments before releasing to production.

 * Release and support branches
   * Release branches